Igor-Litvinyuk/PetProject/README.md

 # PetProject
-Web application for the selection of billiard equipment and accessories
+Web-application for the selection of billiard equipment and accessories